 You will not find a Good-to-Go certificate.
 Because we find it a dismal, pointless excercise.
 Why?
 Well, here's what a business needs to do to get its certificate: go to the website, enter business details and answer 'yes' to all the multiple-choice questions following.
 And that is it.
 We'll have nothing to do with that!

-Thank you for your interest, we hope to see you soon!
+Thank you for your continued interest, we hope to see you soon!

 Breadalbane House, a three-star VisitScotland B&B, is set in the picturesque village of Killin, which is situated at the western tip of Loch Tay, and lies in an incomparable region of beauty in the very heart of Scotland amidst a backdrop of Munroes which include Ben Lawers and the Tarmachan Ridge.
 Study the abundance of wildlife in their natural habitat in the hills, and photograph the rare alpine plants and flowers.Our location